cybergalactic/MSS/MSS Quick Reference.md

 exRRD1             % Roll and sway-yaw transfer functions for the Son and Nomoto container ship exRRD2             % Rudder-roll damping (RRD) system for the Son and Nomoto container ship exRRD3             % Inverse response in roll for the Son and Nomoto container ship due to a right-half-plane zero  (non-minimum phase)
-exShiphydrostatics % Computation of the hydrostatic quantities for a ship exSMC              % Integral sliding mode control (SMC) design for heading control exSpline           % Path generation using cubic Hermite spline interpolation exSTA              % Adaptive-gain super twisting algorithm (STA) for heading control
+exShipHydrostatics % Computation of the hydrostatic quantities for a ship exSMC              % Integral sliding mode control (SMC) design for heading control exSpline           % Path generation using cubic Hermite spline interpolation exSTA              % Adaptive-gain super twisting algorithm (STA) for heading control